 During this course, students with previous experience will advance their skills through instruction in photography, digital editing and production.
 The first half of the course will teach students to manipulate camera settings and composition techniques, while the final half of the course will focus on using Lightroom and Photoshop to edit their collection.
 Each student will walk away with a professional portfolio of high quality images that they can use to demonstrate creative photography and editing skills.

 You may feel like you’ve landed on another planet as you touch down just west of the Arctic Ocean.
-Take in an otherworldly landscape as you travel from the airport to nearby Eyrarbakki.
-Visit the Reykjanes lava fields and warm up your shutter finger among volcanic craters, hot springs and tours through Reykjavík.
+Take in an otherworldly landscape as you travel from the airport into the heart of Reykjavik.
+Visit the Reykjanes lava fields and warm up your shutter finger among volcanic craters, hot springs and walking tours through the city.
 Take in the brightly colored rooftops, experimental architecture and friendly residents.
 Begin your photo lessons and explore Thingvellir, trying your hand at dry suit snorkeling between two continental plates.
 Drive the iconic Golden Circle and work to compose images that highlight Iceland’s natural beauty.

 It’s time to move east along the Ring Road, Iceland’s main route that circles the entire island.
 Visit the roaring Seljalandsfoss waterfall and practice your long exposures as you walk behind it.
 Hike Thórsmörk, an enormous, rocky mountain ridge named for the Norse god, Thor, and get a panoramic view of your sea-level surroundings.
 Walk across a glacier at Vik, then meet puffins in the wild and watch them swim, dive and nest through the lens of your camera.
 Take in the distinct Skaftafell waterfall, called “black” for its basalt walls created by cooling lava.
 Walk the iceberg-dotted beaches and lagoon of Jökulsárlón and take a dip in its glacial lake, if you dare!